lwinmoe/burmeseunicode/README.md

 - Output files will be in output/ folder.

-# How to run the Python script
+# How to run the Python script (Zawgyi only for now)

 Python script `burmeseunicode.py` will convert Zawgyi encoding to Unicode.